 - consider the relevant Tuituia domains to draw together your assessment.

-While the National Care Standards requires that the assessment of te tamaiti in care considers any disability needs, there is no single domain within Tuituia where this is considered or captured.
+While the National Care Standards require that the assessment of te tamaiti in care considers any disability needs, there is no single domain within Tuituia where this is considered or captured.
 Some key domains that need to be considered include:

-In addition to these domains practitioners need to give consideration to:
+In addition to these domains, practitioners need to give consideration to: